Serbian literature: Modern literature

-Sinficant poetry anthologies in Serbian literature which became canonical are: Antologija novije srpske lirike (1911) by Bogdan Popović, Antologija srpske poezije (1956) by Zoran Mišić, and Antologija srpskog pesništva (1964) by Miodrag Pavlović.
+Significant poetry anthologies in Serbian literature which became canonical are: Antologija novije srpske lirike (1911) by Bogdan Popović, Antologija srpske poezije (1956) by Zoran Mišić, and Antologija srpskog pesništva (1964) by Miodrag Pavlović.

 In the 20th century, Serbian literature flourished and a myriad of young and talented writers appeared.

 Jelena Dimitrijević and Isidora Sekulić are two early-twentieth-century woman writers.
 Sekulić mostly wrote essays, which were the best in Serbian literature of the time.